MikkoTorvinen/octet/octet/src/examples/example_invaderers/README.md

 We use CSV (comma separated values) file to position enemies, and also add one more level into our scene.
 Since we are using CSV file we need to clear some of the code that we are going to initialize in our CSV function.

-From enum we need to delete number of rows and number columns, because that is determined by our CSV file / function.
+From enum we don’t need number of rows and number columns, because we are using data from aour CSC file that is dynamic.
-Number of bombs need to go as well, because (no idea) Number of invaderers is no longer determined by rows times columns, because we are using the CSV file for that purpose.
+(Number of bombs need to go as well, because (no idea)) Number of invaderers is no longer determined by rows times columns, because we are using the CSV file for that purpose.

-Delete
+Same for these
 	 invader_sprite
 	first_invader_sprite
 	last invader_sprite = first_invader_sprite + num_invadereres - 1

-Add
+We had to add dynamic array for storing invaders from CSV file.
+Since we don’t know how many invadederes there will be.
-	sprite &invaderer = inv_sprites[j];
+	dynarray<sprite> inv_sprites;
 	live_invaderers = inv_sprites.size();
 	// draw all the sprites
       	for (int i = 0; i < inv_sprites.size(); ++i) {